mdadnanshuvo/AI-Chat-Summerizer/README.md

 # 🧠 AI Chat Log Summarizer

-This is a command-line tool that analyzes AI chat logs and generates a smart summary using the **Gemini 2.0 Flash API** by Google.
-It processes chat logs, extracts message statistics, identifies key topics using either **word frequency** or **TF-IDF**, and returns a concise, human-readable summary.
+This is a command-line tool that analyzes AI chat logs and generates a smart summary using the Gemini 2.0 Flash API by Google.
+It processes chat logs, extracts message statistics, identifies key topics using either word frequency or TF-IDF, and returns a concise, human-readable summary.

+In addition to summarizing individual chat log files, the tool also supports batch summarization of multiple chat logs from a specified folder.
+This allows users to quickly generate summaries for entire directories of chat transcripts in one command.

 ---